Dorian Foulon

 Dorian Foulon (born 2 May 1998) is a French cyclist.
-He represented France at the 2020 Summer Paralympics.
+He represented France at the 2020 and 2024 Summer Paralympics, and competes in the C5 class.

 Career

-Foulon became the first para-cyclist to compete in the able-bodied Tour de l’Avenir.
+Foulon became the first para-cyclist to compete in the able-bodied Tour de l'Avenir.

 Foulon competed in the men's individual pursuit C5 event at the 2020 Summer Paralympics where he finished with a world record time of 4:18.274 and won a gold medal.